Towards practical secure delegated quantum computing with semi-classical light: Additional preliminaries

 \begin{resource}[ht] \end{resource}

 This resource is usually constructed by having Alice send one $\ket{+_\theta}$ state for each vertex $V$ in the graph, while Bob performs the entangling operations.

 The second resource allows Alice to perform a quantum computation on Bob's device while at the same time controlling the amount of information that is leaked.
 However Bob can alter the outcome of the computation in any way that they desire and Alice cannot verify that Bob acted as they should have during the protocol.
 We describe this resource in the special case where the computation is expressed as an MBQC pattern.
+Note that the Alice's inputs and outputs are classical here because all qubits are measured.\footnote{The UBQC protocol also provides blindness guarantees if Alice has quantum inputs and outputs but we will not require this additional capability in this work.}

 \begin{resource}[ht] \end{resource}